ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ![define](/blog/2021-09-08-one_day_with_racket/img/04-define.png)

-`define` acts as a function that takes 2 args: a variable name, and a value.
-Now, `c10` is available as a classic variable.
+`define` acts as a function that takes 2 arguments: a variable name, and a value.
+Now `c10` is available as a classic variable.

-> 9:18 AM It feel astonishely simple to manipulate graphics, so I decide to write a snake-game in Racket before the sun goes down: we have the all day after all...
+> 9:18AM.
+It feels astonishingly simple to manipulate graphics, so I decide to write a snake-game in Racket before the sun goes down.
+After all, I've got the whole day...

 We can define a lot of stuff: